Free State Tax Filing Options

-- VITA provides free tax help, including filing state tax returns, to anyone who makes under $54,000 per year, persons with disabilities and individuals who speak limited English.
+- Volunteer Income Tax Assistance (VITA): Provides free tax help, including filing state tax returns, to anyone who makes under $55,000 per year, plus persons with disabilities and individuals who speak limited English

-- TCE specializes in assisting people age 60 and older with filing their taxes, specializing in tax situations unique to the elderly and retirees.
+- Tax Counseling for the Elderly (TCE): Specializes in assisting people age 60 and older with filing their taxes, specializing in tax situations unique to the elderly and retirees

-VITA and TCE sites can help file state income tax returns with every state that requires income tax returns.
+VITA and TCE sites can help file state income tax returns for every state that requires income tax returns.

 - Locate the closest VITA or TCE location using the VITA/TCE locator tool or calling 800-906-9887.